lucky9-cyou/ProPainter/docs/docs.typ

 == RAFT Optimization
 The RAFT model is composed of three parts: `feature block`, `context block` and `update block`.
 The following is the optimization strategy for each block:
+- Use #link("https://github.com/NVIDIA/TensorRT-Model-Optimizer")[TensorRT Model Optimizer] to convert the PyTorch model to ONNX format.
 - Using tensorrt `best` mode to optimization.

 Some commands: